Small plane crashes into Tennessee lake; 7 believed dead

 Rutherford County rescue crews were still at the scene of the crash late Saturday and planned to work through the night, Rutherford County Fire Rescue Capt.
 Joshua Sanders said at a news conference.
 He indicated that there were no survivors.

 “Our efforts have transitioned from a rescue effort to that of a recovery effort. … We are no longer … looking for live victims at this point,” Sanders said.

-He said none of the names of the victims would be released until their families had been notified.
+County officials identified the seven killed in a news release late Saturday.
+Brandon Hannah, Gwen S. Lara, William J. Lara, David L. Martin, Jennifer J. Martin, Jessica Walters and Jonathan Walters, all of Brentwood, Tennessee, were presumed dead.
+Their names were released after family members had been notified.

 Earlier Saturday, officials confirmed that at least one person had died in the crash and that search crews had found a debris field and identified parts of the airplane in the lake.
 Sanders said the crash appeared to have taken place entirely in the lake.